PowellHabwe/Searchy---A-Simple-React-Search-Website/README.md

 ```

 ### Mock API Setup:
-Use my json items or you can place `items.json` in `src/data/` with a structure like:
+Use my json items or you can place `items.json` in the data folder within the public directory and make sure it has a structure like:

 ```json
 {